 Currently you can't pay for your licence with Amex, usually the top cashback card.
 For the best non-Amex alternatives, read the Credit Card Rewards guide.

-You can make small weekly, fortnightly or monthly payments at PayPoint outlets (usually local newsagents and shops).
+Pay by cash payment scheme.
+You can make weekly, fortnightly or monthly cash payments at PayPoint outlets (usually found in newsagents and convenience stores).
 You can also pay over the phone.

 The advantage of this is you don't have to pay in one lump sum or by direct debit.
 But you will end up paying for the first year's licence in six months.
 Once that's done (meaning you're six months ahead), you will then have 12 months to pay for your next licence

 You'd think a new annual licence would last a year, yet for many they won't.
 That's because when you get a new licence it expires the following year at the end of the month prior to the one you purchased it in, NOT exactly a year after you bought it.

 So if you bought a licence on 15 May, it would run for the remainder of that month and for the following 11 months, until 30 Apr the following year.

 The only way you can be sure to get the full 12 months is to buy at the start of the month, so make sure you do this (or as near as you can to then so you're not without a licence when you need one) to get the maximum value.